Notice of Pre-AIA or AIA Status

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-and one data calculation unit that is common to each of the data holding units and performs a predetermined calculation on each piece of data held in the data holding unit (Paragraph 50, Fig. 4; image processing circuit 16),
+and one calculation unit that is common to each of the data holding units and performs a predetermined calculation on each piece of data held in each of the data holding units (Col. 5 lines 14-47 describe the various calculations/operations performed at each stage of the pipeline.),

-wherein a calculation result of the calculation circuit of a preceding stage is input to the data holding unit in the calculation circuit of a succeeding stage associated with data which is a calculation target in the calculation circuit of the preceding stage (Paragraphs 50 and 67, Figure 4; Image processing circuit 16 executes predetermined processing on the band data and stores the processed band data into the RAM 3 of a subsequent stage.),
+wherein a calculation result obtained by performing the first predetermined calculation on the first piece of data of the first calculation circuit of the preceding stage is input to the data holding unit in the second calculation circuit of the succeeding stage associated with the first piece of data which is a calculation target in the first calculation circuit of the preceding stage (Col. 5 lines 10-13; “Each stage includes a buffer (not shown in Fig. 2) to temporarily store data passed from the previous stage.”);

 PNG